Binary or COMP Format

 Explore The Edited for Display format for numeric data strings.
 This numeric structure is supported by COBOL and may be used with an edit-mask to prepare the presentation for readability by human beings.

-Explore How to Generate a Data File Convert Program using simple specification statements in a Process Control File.
+Explore How to Generate a Data File Convert Program using simple specification statements in a Process Control File (PCF).
 This link to the User Guide includes the information necessary to create a Process Control File and generate the COBOL programs that will do the actual data file conversion.
 The User Guide contains a list of the PCF statements that are used for the data file convert process.

 The following links will require an internet connect.